jasonaden/angular/aio/content/guide/observables.md

 // Create a new Observable that will deliver the above sequence const multicastSequence = new Observable(multicastSequenceSubscriber);

-// Subscribe starts the clock, and will emit after 1 second multicastSequence.subscribe({
+// Subscribe starts the clock, and begins to emit after 1 second multicastSequence.subscribe({
   next(num) { console.log('1st subscribe: ' + num); },
   complete() { console.log('1st sequence finished.'); }